The EU long-term residence permit (zezwolenie na pobyt rezydenta długoterminowego UE) is issued on a foreigner’s demand if he or she:

 - Knows Polish language at least on level B1 (the documents confirming having this knowledge are required).

 The entire period of a refugee’s stay in Poland during the asylum procedure is taken into account in the calculation of the 5-year period, if the asylum procedure lasted more than 18 months.
 In other cases, half of this period is taken into account.
 If the previous asylum procedure ended with refusal of the international protection, the period of this procedure is not taken into account at all.
-A procedure for an EU long-term residence permit is not initiated if a foreigner is a humanitarian protection beneficiary or is currently in an asylum procedure.
+A procedure for an EU long-term residence permit cannot be not initiated if a foreigner is a humanitarian protection beneficiary or is seeking asylum.

 Refugees and beneficiaries of subsidiary protection may also apply for a permanent residence permit (zezwolenie na pobyt stały), if they continuously stay in Poland for at least 5 years immediately before the submission of the application.
 The asylum procedure is taken into account in this calculation.
 The same rules apply to beneficiaries of humanitarian protection but the asylum procedure is not counted to the 5 years period.